Document both structured backbone systems and informal information systems to guarantee operations against the turnover of information holders.

 Informal information systems

 The formal ERP system is key to business operations.
-But the informal systems, the verbal communication channels are also a vital part of business operations.
+But the informal information systems, the verbal communication channels are also a vital part of business operations.

 To what degree do we or should we formalise the results of these exchanges?
 Some actions may result in changes in the ERP, while others may be decisions in meeting minutes.
 All represent operational actions.